idf/Robot-In-Maze/README.md

   "status": 200
 }
 ```
-status_code is the HTTP status code as in http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html
+status_code is the HTTP status code as in [this] (http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html).
 The most common status code is 200 (i.e. OK).
 ```json
 {"function": 99, "status": 200 }